jayprophit/knowledge-base/docs/ai/emotional_intelligence/SELF_AWARENESS.md

         return insights

     def _generate_reflective_questions(self, topic, analysis, insights):
-        """Generate thought-provoking questions based on reflection."""
+        """Generate thought-provoking questions based on reflection.""""
         questions = []

         # Emotion-related questions
         if analysis['emotional_significance']['intensity'] > 0.5:
             questions.append(
-                f"Why does this topic evoke {analysis['emotional_significance']['primary_emotion']}?"
+                f"Why does this topic evoke {analysis['emotional_significance']['primary_emotion']}?""
             )

         # Goal-related questions
         for goal in analysis['goal_relevance']['relevant_goals']:
             questions.append(
-                f"How does this relate to my goal of {goal['description']}?"
+                f"How does this relate to my goal of {goal['description']}?""
             )

         # Value-related questions
         if analysis['values_implications']['conflicts']:
             questions.append(
-                "How can I resolve the tension between these values in this situation?"
+                "How can I resolve the tension between these values in this situation?""
             )

-        return questions"
+        return questions""
 ``````python
 # Check for recurring negative thought patterns
 patterns = monitor.detect_thought_patterns(